CRM vs Spreadsheet for Contact Management: When to Switch

-See when a spreadsheet still works and when a CRM becomes the better system
+See when Excel still works and when a CRM becomes the better system for follow-up and shared contact work

 Work area Spreadsheet My Contacts Cloud CRM

-Shared access Possible, but usually less structured as a working system.
-Designed to keep the team working from the same contact layer.
+Shared access Possible, but usually less operational as a team workflow.
+Designed to keep people working from the same contact layer.

-Linked documents Usually separate from the contact row.
+Documents and files Normally live outside the spreadsheet.
 Documents can stay linked to the same customer record.

-Calendar actions Normally handled outside the spreadsheet.
+Meetings and calendar Usually handled outside the list.
 Events, tasks and meetings stay closer to the record they relate to.

-Reminders Often manual and easier to miss.
+Reminders and follow-up Often manual and easier to miss.
 Reminder dates, outcomes and pending actions are part of the workflow.

-Scalability Works for simple lists, but gets harder as activity grows.
-Built to support a broader daily workflow as the contact base becomes more active.
+Scaling with activity Works for simple lists, but gets harder as customer activity grows.
+Built for a broader daily workflow when the contact base becomes more active.

-The practical difference is simple: a spreadsheet stores contact values, while a CRM helps your team work from those contacts every day.
+A spreadsheet stores contact values.
+A CRM helps the team work from those contacts every day.

 When a spreadsheet still works

 Spreadsheets are not wrong.
-They still fit some situations, especially when contact handling is simple and infrequent.
+They still fit situations where contact handling stays simple, infrequent and mostly individual.

 Very small datasets

-If the contact list is small and rarely changes, a spreadsheet can still be enough as a basic storage layer.
+If the contact list is small and changes rarely, a spreadsheet can still be enough as a basic storage layer.

 Occasional updates